Wednesday December 7th

 Development Review involves review of new development and redevelopment projects within the City of Great Falls as it relates to site design, building design and landscaping.
 Some projects require review by the Design Review Board consistent with Chapter 28, Design Review, of the Land Development Code.

-See the Development Flowchart below under "Supporting Documents" for information on the steps involved in the Development Approval Process and the Building Permitting Process.
+The Development Flowchart provides information on the steps involved in the Development Approval Process and the Building Permitting Process (also located under "Supporting Documents" below).

 Design Review Board

 Persons interested in constructing or remodeling a commercial structure or a residential structure with eight or more units will need Design Review Board approval of the building and site design.
-Contact Jana Cooper at 455-8415 in the Planning and Community Development Department to schedule design review early in your planning process.
+Contact the Sr. Administrative Assistant at 455-8438 in the Planning and Community Development Department to schedule design review early in your planning process.
 Design review will need to be approved by the Design Review Board before a building permit can be issued.
 There is no fee for this review.

 See also: Land Development Code Chapter 44